One of the tools that many designers use with clients is shopping trips.

 Then, we schedule a time to meet a client at the showroom, view and discuss the options, hopefully they approve, and then we’re done.
+Sometimes we just let clients go on their own if they have odd times they need to go or to help move the approvals along.
 The process is designed to expedite decisions and help the client get exactly what’s best for their project.

 Because the minute a client walks into a showroom with all kinds of different products in their view, they can get off track.
 Many clients I’ve had want me to just direct them to the proper item and then let them go view it on their own.
 I don’t like to do that with my projects.
 We make a time and meet them there.
 Most showrooms prefer that, even require it, and believe me, it helps.
 There are just too many opportunities for a project to become derailed this way and in order to do my job and manage the vision we are creating, I have to be a part of that process.

 Shopping in the manner I’ve mentioned above is part of what a bespoke design business offers: